Q: Can I apply to other graduate programs (e.g. Bioengineering, Chemistry, etc.) in addition to the Biosciences Programs?

 A: All recommendations must be submitted using the online application system.
 As part of the online application, you will be required to register the names and contact information, including e-mail addresses, of your recommenders.
 Recommenders will then receive an e-mail with directions on how to proceed.
 Letters of recommendation cannot be emailed or faxed.

-Q: Is there a minimum GPA or Graduate Record Examinations (GRE) requirement?
+Q: Is there a minimum GPA or GRE (Graduate Record Examination) General Test requirement?

 A: No, you will not need a separate department code number.
 All GRE and TOEFL scores with the recipient number 4704 go to the central Graduate Admissions Office at Stanford.
 The Biosciences Admissions Office will receive your scores from the central office.